ddttom/my-pa11y-project/README.md

 # Pa11y Sitemap Crawler

 This project is a comprehensive web crawler that performs accessibility testing, SEO analysis, and various other checks on websites using their sitemap.
 It combines the power of Pa11y for accessibility testing with custom implementations for SEO and content analysis.
+Created by Tom Cranstoun Aug 2024

 ## Features